 Miriam G. Valdovinos, PhD, is an Assistant Professor.
-She is currently teaching Qualitative Research Methods and Human Oppression.
+She received her doctorate degree from the University of Washington’s School of Social Work (Seattle, WA).
+She teaches Qualitative Research Methods, Introduction to Research Methods in Social Work, and Human Oppression.

 Culturally-responsive prevention and intervention efforts to address intimate partner violence with immigrant families